-For the best outcome and maximum productivity at the workplace both compassion and firmness goes hand in hand.
+For the best outcome and maximum productivity at the workplace, both compassion and firmness go hand in hand.
 It does not mean the leader has to be rude and insulting to motivate the people and get the target completed.
-In fact this can take away the real meaning of leading a team towards success.
+In fact, this can take away the real meaning of leading a team towards success.

 Leaders do plan, implement and manage wellness programmes.
 It may look great on paper but not always in reality.
 It’s important that leaders are open to experiment and be flexible in their approach.
 One can always learn and keep getting better.

 Keeping the staff motivated is all about good communication and accessibility.
 Feedback to your team is important as they await a response from their leader.
 Knowing everyone’s strengths and skills to require good performance is important.